Remote Sensing Object Counting with Online Knowledge Learning: Experiment

 \subsection{Ablation Study}

-In this part, we conduct an ablation study on the ShanghaiTech Part A dataset to assess the effectiveness of our proposed method, which we refer to as the Crowd Counting Distillation (CCD) Net for simplicity.
+In this part, we conduct ablation studies on Large-vehicle to assess the effectiveness of our proposed method.
 As mentioned in~\cite{liu2020efficient}, the number of channels is an important factor in balancing efficiency and accuracy in knowledge distillation.
-Therefore, we follow their approach and set the channel number of the student branch to be one-fourth of the teacher branch.
-We provide a detailed analysis of our ablation study in the following subsections
+Therefore, we follow its approach and set the channel number of the student branch to be one-fourth of the teacher branch.
+We provide a detailed analysis of our ablation study in the following subsections.

-\paragraph{Exploration on Online Knowledge Learning} In this section, we present the results of our experiments to evaluate the effect of online knowledge learning.
-Table~\ref{tab:tab6} shows the comparison between two-phase distillation and online distillation.
-Our proposed online distillation method outperforms the two-phase distillation method by a large margin, demonstrating the benefits of joint training.
-Specifically, online distillation achieved a performance gain of approximately 8\% over the two-phase distillation method.
-Moreover, the online version is almost 1.4 times faster than the two-phase version, even with only 300 training samples.
-This indicates that the time discrepancy between the two methods becomes increasingly apparent as the sample size grows.
-For example, our online distillation method requires only 7310 minutes of training time for the NWPU-Crowd dataset.
+\paragraph{Exploration on Online Knowledge Learning} We present the experimental results to evaluate the effect of online knowledge learning.
+Table~\ref{tab:two phase} shows the comparison between two-stage distillation and online distillation.
+Our proposed online distillation method outperforms the two-stage distillation method by a large margin, demonstrating the benefits of joint training.
+Specifically, our online distillation achieves a performance gain of more than 44\% over the two-stage distillation (Ours) in terms of MAE and RMSE.
+Moreover, compared to the two-stage version, the online version only requires about 60\% of its training time, even with only 98 training samples.
+This means that the time discrepancy between the two methods can become increasingly apparent as the sample size grows.
+To further validate the superiority of our method, we compare our network with different baselines in terms of inference speed.
+Here, all experiments are tested on an NVIDIA GeForce RTX 3090, with the test images having a resolution of $512 \times 512$.
+Our inference speed reaches 319.9 frames per second (FPS), which is superior to P2PNet$^{*}$'s 111.3 FPS and P2PNet's 88.6 FPS.
+Thereinto, P2PNet$^{*}$ is a simplified version of P2PNet, with reduced channel numbers in both its regression and classification branches.